ni/nimble/packages/nimble-tokens/CONTRIBUTING.md

    4. Choose to replace any existing files in the `dist/icons/svg` folder.

       <img src="docs/ai-export-4.png" width="600">
+4. Proceed to the steps below or [file an issue]() requesting that the Nimble team perform them.
+If filing an issue, attach the new and modified SVG files to the issue.

+### Adding icons to Nimble

-4. Search for all `<defs>.*</defs>` tags in the exported `.svg` files (in the `packages/nimble-tokens/dist/icons/svg` directory), and remove them.
+1. Search for all `<defs>.*</defs>` tags in the exported `.svg` files (in the `packages/nimble-tokens/dist/icons/svg` directory), and remove them.
 This removes all color from the `.svg` files and allows us to dynamically change the fill color.

       <img src="docs/find-replace-5.png" width="1000">

-5. Confirm the new icon files will build correctly by running: `npm run build -w @ni/nimble-tokens` & `npm run build -w @ni/nimble-components`.
+2. Confirm the new icon files will build correctly by running: `npm run build -w @ni/nimble-tokens` & `npm run build -w @ni/nimble-components`.
-6. Add metadata for the new icons to `nimble-components\src\icon-base\icon-metadata.ts`.
+3. Add metadata for the new icons to `nimble-components\src\icon-base\icon-metadata.ts`.
-7. Generate and build icon components by running `npm run build -w @ni/nimble-components`.
+4. Generate and build icon components by running `npm run build -w @ni/nimble-components`.
-8. Preview the built files by running: `npm run storybook -w @ni/nimble-components`, and review the **Icons** story to confirm that your changes appear correctly.
+5. Preview the built files by running: `npm run storybook -w @ni/nimble-components`, and review the **Icons** story to confirm that your changes appear correctly.
-9. Publish a PR with your changes.
+6. Publish a PR with your changes.
 If there are any new icons, set `changeType` and `dependentChangeType` to minor in the beachball change file.